skorzennik/backup-to-cloud/README.md

  1. Scan from a set (base) location with `find` to make a list of files and directories
  3. Decide which files need to be backed up
  2. Sort the resulting list
- 3. Group files from that list into (compressed) tar sets to fit w/in a given size
+ 3. Group files from that list into (compressed) tar sets to fit within a given size and not to exceed a set number of files
  4. The resulting sets are uploaded
  4. Files larger than that size are split in parts smaller that than size
  5. The resulting parts are uploaded